Abelian networks IV. Dynamics of nonhalting networks: Examples: sandpiles, rotor-routing, toppling, etc

 \begin{example} [Height-arrow network with sinks] Fix a nonempty set $S \subseteq V$ that we designate as \emph{sinks}.
 For each $v \in V$, assign a threshold value $\tau_v\in \{1,\ldots, \outdeg(v)\}$ and a cyclic total order $\{e_j^v \mid j \in \Z_{\outdeg(v)}\}$ to the out-going edges of $v$.

 The alphabet $A_v$, the state space $Q_v$, and the transition function $T_v$ are the same as in sinkless height-arrow networks.
-The message-passing function for the edge $e_j^v=(v,u^v_j)$ is given by
+The message-passing function for the edge $e_j^v$ directed from $v$ to $u^v_j$ is given by

-This network is identical to the sinkless height-arrow networks, except that letters passing through any edge pointing to the sink are removed from the network.
+This network is identical to the sinkless height-arrow network, except that letters passing through any edge pointing to the sink are removed from the network.
 See Figure~\ref{figure:sandpile network with sink example} for an illustration of this process.